samridhi611/samridhi611/README.md

 ## 👩‍💻 About Me

-Hi there!
-I'm **Samridhi**, a Full Stack Developer with a passion for building clean, scalable web applications — and currently diving deep into the world of **Machine Learning & AI**.
+I'm **Samridhi**, a Full Stack Developer who builds production-grade web applications — from polished frontends to scalable backend systems.

-- 🔭 &nbsp;I work across the full stack — from pixel-perfect frontends to robust backend APIs
+Most of my work lives under **NDAs and private client repositories**, so my GitHub activity doesn't reflect the full picture.
+What it *does* reflect: a developer who's been heads-down shipping real products for real clients.

-- 🌱 &nbsp;Currently exploring **ML/AI** — bridging software engineering with intelligent systems
+- 💼 &nbsp;I build full-stack apps across a range of industries — **details live in my portfolio**
-- 🛠️ &nbsp;I love turning complex problems into elegant, user-friendly solutions
+- 🌱 &nbsp;Currently expanding into **Machine Learning & AI** — bridging engineering with intelligent systems
-- 🤝 &nbsp;Open to collaborations on interesting web and AI projects
+- 🧩 &nbsp;I enjoy working across the entire stack — UI, APIs, databases, CMS, and deployment
-- 📬 &nbsp;Let's connect on [LinkedIn](https://www.linkedin.com/in/samridhi6112/) or check out my [Portfolio](https://samridhi-narang.vercel.app/)
+- 🤝 &nbsp;Open to freelance, collaborations, or full-time opportunities

 ---